Here's how Connections Reform is being implemented, to help speed up the connection of some projects in SSEN Distribution’s licence areas.

 How you can prepare for Connections Reform

-Along with other Distribution Network Operators, we’re opening our evidence portal on 20 May for customers with existing agreements to submit their applicable evidence, and customers should start preparing for this now.
+Along with other Distribution Network Operators, we opened our evidence portal on 20 May for customers with existing agreements to submit their applicable evidence, and customers should start preparing for this now.
 The evidence customers will need to submit is detailed within NESO’s Gate 2 Criteria Methodology.
 This will depend on whether you have land rights or planning for your site:

 Land rights